MoiseGermain/MoiseGermain/README.md

 Explore with me:

-🛠️ Insights: Discover tips for smoother CI/CD pipelines and rock-solid infra.
+- 🛠️ Insights: Discover tips for smoother CI/CD pipelines and rock-solid infra. <br>
-👩‍💻 Examples: Hands-on demos showcasing the magic of automation and containers.
+- 👩‍💻 Examples: Hands-on demos showcasing the magic of automation and containers. <br>
-🤝 Connect: Let's learn and grow together in this exciting DevOps journey!
+- 🤝 Connect: Let's learn and grow together in this exciting DevOps journey! <br>

 Cheers to optimized workflows and innovation!

-Moise Germain
+Moise Germain <br>
 DevOps Engineer

 <!--